Do your students talk in class? Are you even aware that they have the power of speech?

 Make sure that the activities and all exercises you do in the class serve a purpose and create an entire lesson that is of interest to the students.

-Dig out interesting activities that are relevant to the topic in the class and adapt them for the students’ needs.
+Dig out interesting activities that are relevant to the topic in the class and adapt them to the students’ needs.

 So, prepare well.